robert-er/tasks22/README.md

 #### Run at localhost

 To start application on localhost, small changes are necessary.
-Need to setup your local database.
+Need to set up your local database.

 ##### How to change database?